Frequently Asked Questions

 What curriculum do you teach?

 We teach the National Curriculum – just as typically developing students do in other schools.
 The curriculum may be adjusted if the teacher feels that is required for a particular student, and this is not uncommon in teaching students with autism.

 Do you include allied health support at school?

-The school will employ speech and occupational therapists who will work with the teaching staff and with families when designing IEP’s.
+The school employs a speech therapist and occupational therapist who work with teaching staff and families to design a Personal Learning Plans for each young person.
 All students will have access to group therapy sessions during school time, encouraging social learning and practicing language, speech and other skills in a social context, as well as including components of the curriculum.